 Fit of proposed dissertation topic within a selected research field.
 The dissertation topic must be clearly relevant to one of this year's research fields as described on the DPDF website.
 Applicants will be assessed on how their topics can both draw from and contribute to the stated aims of the research field and also add to the interdisciplinary dialogue within the field.

 Preparation of the student for proposal development.
 The application materials submitted should demonstrate the applicant’s readiness to develop and refine a dissertation proposal for their department or funding agency.
-The most competitive students will likely have completed one or more research papers or presentations related to their dissertation topic or the research field (e.g., undergraduate honors papers, major research papers, M.A. theses, workshop or conference presentations).
+The most competitive students will likely have completed one or more research papers or presentations related to their dissertation topic or the research field (e.g., undergraduate honors papers, major research papers, MA theses, or workshop or conference presentations).

 Connection between summer research plans and proposal development.
-The program’s goal is to help students explore the potential value of different research methods and approaches rather than than to get a head start in completing their dissertation research.
-Therefore, preliminary summer plans must explain how undertaking exploratory empirical investigations-whether qualitative, quantitative, archival, library-based or other-can contribute to the development of their dissertation proposals.
+The program’s goal is to help students explore the potential value of different research methods and approaches rather than to get a head start in completing their dissertation research.
+Therefore, preliminary summer plans must explain how undertaking exploratory empirical investigations—whether qualitative, quantitative, archival, library-based or other—can contribute to the development of their dissertation proposals.
 Students should describe the kinds of investigations they expect to pursue, sources they might consult, and how they might explore alternative methodologies.
-It is recommended, though not required that students make prior formal and professional contacts at their research sites.
+It is recommended, though not required, that students make prior formal and professional contacts at their research sites.

 Clarity of goals and potential for benefit from the DPDF Program.
 The application materials submitted should make clear in what ways the applicant seeks to benefit from the training and research components of the DPDF Program.
-Applicants should be able describe how they anticipate their dissertation proposal and summer research plans could benefiting from dialogue with colleagues across different disciplines.
+Applicants should be able to describe how they anticipate their dissertation proposal and summer research plans could benefit from dialogue with colleagues across different disciplines.